‘Old’ Macka Diamond proves naysayers wrong at New Rules | Loop Jamaica

 On entering the stage, the ‘Dye Dye’ hitmaker asked the young men in the audience if they would “work this big woman”.
 Immediately, the patrons responded favourably, giving her a good launch pad to keep the vibes going.

-When she got to an obvious crowd favourite, ‘Cow Foot’, Macka Diamond turned things up a notch when she said young dancehall artiste, Skeng, called her to “work her body”, which, according to the artiste, Alkaline also wanted to accomplish.
+When she got to an obvious crowd favourite, ‘Cow Foot’, Macka Diamond turned things up a notch, telling patrons that dancehall artiste, Skeng, called her to “work her body”, which, according to the artiste, Alkaline also wanted to accomplish.
+Both artistes are young men.

-When she was ready to perform ‘Bun Him’, the dancehall artiste did not need to do much as the audience belted the words from the beginning to the end of the song.
+When she was ready to perform ‘Bun Him’, the dancehall artiste did not need to do much, as the audience belted the words of the song from the beginning to the end.
 She only interjected to keep them on the beat.

 When Macka Diamond wrapped up her set and left the stage, she had the audience wanting more.
 For those patrons who came out with expectations of the artistes “shelling down” the place, Macka Diamond did not disappoint.